thisolivier/Brickly-Theme/README.md

 ## To Install

-Build the theme by installing Node 6+ on your machine, and running `$ npm install` in the theme directory.
+Build the theme by installing Node 6+ on your machine, and running `$ npm install` in the theme directory, then `$ npm run build` to build the theme/app into `./react_app_built`, or `$ npm run watch` to use Webpack to watch for changes.
 Author info can be added by making a page and setting the ID in the wordpress `functions.php`, wherethe data is injected.